Mistydoe033/damn-vulnerable-defi/src/compromised/README.md

 This price is fetched from an on-chain oracle, based on 3 trusted reporters: `0x188...088`, `0xA41...9D8` and `0xab3...a40`.

 Starting with just 0.1 ETH in balance, pass the challenge by rescuing all ETH available in the exchange.
 Then deposit the funds into the designated recovery account.

+# Attack

+so theres on-chain leaked info, and I need to figure out how to decode it.

+Private keys are basically the holy grail in blockchain, so let’s see if there’s a way to break this down:

+First, gotta clean up the string (get rid of spaces).
+Then, convert hex to ASCII and see what the Base64 string turns into.
+Finally, check if any of the private keys actually work.